Renault Fluence Z.E.: South Korea

 The Fluence Z.E. is sold in South Korea as the SM3 Z.E. under the Renault Samsung Motors badge.
 The SM3 Z.E. was unveiled at the 2011 Seoul Motor Show, and entered into series production at the Busan factory during October 2013.
 The company set a production target of about 4,000 units per year and it is partly financed by the South Korean Government.
 In 2013, its second year in the market and the first of South Korean assembly, the SM3 Z.E. led electric vehicle sales in the country, capturing a 58% market share of the segment and 453 cars sold that year.
 The company attributed this to its AC-3 charger, its greater range compared to rivals and a better warranty for the battery.

 By the late 2010s the SM3 ZE's role in Korea's EV market diminished, as longer-range models such as Tesla Model 3, Chevrolet Bolt and SUVs from Hyundai-Kia began to dominate.
 However, as of 2019, the SM3 was still available in Korean market with a 36 kWh battery.
 Renault Samsung's Electric Vehicle line-up is to undergo expansion in 2022, but it discontinued in 2020.

-Turkey
+Türkiye

 Renault Fluence Z.E was presumably planned to be also released in Turkey, its country of assembly, at the end of 2011.
-However, it is unclear whether any local sales have taken place before production there ceased at the end of 2013.
+215 units of Fluence ZE were sold in Turkiye until 2013.